Nokia is the Finnish brand number one |

 Also, if your country isn’t listed for some reason, let me know if you are able to help me to get information from your country!

-and I’ve laughed out loud more than once while reading all the answers I’ve gotten.
+As I will be covering many different countries and therefore cultures there are always some controversies along the way.
+I try to be as objective as possible during the entries and will try to base every sentence of every entry on facts and only facts.
+I must warn you in advance that not every entry will be only fun and great spirit in the community but there will also be some very controversial entries along the way.
+There will be some very weird in some entries and I’ve laughed out loud more than once while reading all the answers I’ve gotten.
 The cultural difference is very clear between some countries and it will show in these entries.
 Also, not every country has a healthy OP and happy players so I hope that if you are reading these entries, they will help you to appreciate what you have if you are happy at your Local Distributor and OP in general.
 If you disagree something when it comes to your countries entry, feel free to comment, this series is all about the international discussion and understading the differences between every Pokémon community.

 I promised to show you how the goes global entries will look like for an example of Finland so here we go.
 My very first The Deck Out goes global – entry.
 All suggestions for the future entries are more than welcome!